Umoren/umorensamuel.dev/content/posts/create-custom-events-in-javascript.md

 Check the result here: [Vue two way data binding](https://78dm4.csb.app/)

-**Now something that's not two way binding but is similar with CustomEvents** To implement two way binding with JavaScript, we would have to introduce getters and setters, that's out of the scope of this article.
+##### Now, something that's not two way-binding but is similar with CustomEvents
+To implement two-way binding with JavaScript, we would have to introduce getters and setters, that's out of the scope of this article.
 Let's play around with custom events by setting the value of the input to a text property we would add in the details field.
 Then we would access that property in our handler function and viola!!

 ```javascript